Communications Security Establishment: Controversies

 CBNRC and the information it gathered and shared was kept secret for 34 years until 9 January 1974, when the CBC Television documentary show, The Fifth Estate, aired an episode focused on the organization, with research by James Dubro.
 This was the first time that the organization had ever been mentioned in public.
 This resulted in an outcry in the House of Commons and an admission by the Canadian government that the organization existed.

 A former employee of the organization, Mike Frost, claimed in a 1994 book, Spyworld, that the agency eavesdropped on Margaret Trudeau to find out if she smoked marijuana and that CSE had monitored two of former British prime minister Margaret Thatcher's dissenting cabinet ministers in London on behalf of the UK's secret service.

 In 1996, it was suggested that CSE had monitored all communications between National Defence Headquarters and Somalia, and were withholding information from the Somalia Inquiry into the killing of two unarmed Somalis by Canadian soldiers.

 In 2006, CTV Montreal's program On Your Side conducted a three-part documentary on CSE naming it "Canada's most secretive spy agency" and that "this ultra-secret agency has now become very powerful," conducting surveillance by monitoring phone calls, e-mails, chat groups, radio, microwave, and satellite.

 In 2007, former Ontario lieutenant-governor, James Bartleman, testified at the Air India Inquiry on May 3 that he saw a CSE communications intercept warning of the June 22, 1985 bombing of Air India Flight 182 before it occurred.
 Two former CSE employees have since testified that no CSE report was ever produced.

 In 2013, a coalition of civil liberties associations launched a campaign directed against the government's perceived lack of transparency on issues related to the agency, demanding more information on its purported domestic surveillance activities.

 Further criticism has arisen surrounding the construction costs of the agency's new headquarters in Ottawa.
 The project is slated to cost over CA$1.1 billion, making it the most expensive government building in Canadian history.

 In 2014, a leaked, top-secret presentation entitled “IP Profiling Analytics & Mission Impacts” summarized experiments tracking the cellphones of travellers passing through Toronto Pearson International Airport.
 Critics argued that the experiment was invasive and indiscriminate, while CSE countered that it was consistent with all relevant laws and mandates.

-In 2016, the CSE Commissioner found that one of the agency's metadata activities did not comply with the law.
+In 2016, CSE Commissioner found that one of the agency's metadata activities did not comply with the law.
 Specifically, CSE had failed to properly minimize certain Canadian identity information before sending it to foreign governments, contravening parts of the National Defence Act and the Privacy Act.

 Media portrayal

-In The Good Wife episode "Landing," both the NSA and the CSE are shown monitoring personal phone calls and hacking private cell phones' recording devices in order to listen in on personal conversations.
-One plaintiff describes the CSE as "the Canadian version of the NSA."
+In The Good Wife episode "Landing," both the NSA and CSE are shown monitoring personal phone calls and hacking private cell phones' recording devices in order to listen in on personal conversations.
+One plaintiff describes CSE as "the Canadian version of the NSA."